Serenitysmk/BaslerCameraHardwareTrigger/README.md

 2.Pylon SDK

---OpenCV3 is used for display image grabbed and write image to disk In case you don't want to display images or you have your own function for saving image to disk, for free to disable OpenCV part
+--OpenCV3 is used for display image grabbed and write image to disk In case you don't want to display images or you have your own function for writing image to disk, please feel free to disable OpenCV part

 --Pylon SDK
 Since we are using Basler camera, Pylon SDK must be installed on your system